Grrrben/gocoin/README.md

 go version go1.9beta2

-After building the app it will run on port 8000. (but this will be flexible in the future).
+After building the app it will run on port 8000 unless a -p flag is set.

 [localhost:8000](http://localhost:8000)

+## Flags

+`-p` Port number on which the client will run.
+Usage: `-p=8001`

+`--verbose` Verbose will let the app show debug messages in the terminal.
+Usage: `--verbose=1`

 ## API calls